Ensembl/WiggleTools/README.md

 * Apply

-The apply function reads the regions from one iterator, then computes a given statistic on another iterator across those regions.
+The *apply* function reads the regions from one iterator, then computes a given statistic on another iterator across those regions.
 It ignores regions with value 0.
+You can chain the operators as above.
+Because of this feature, the *apply* operator returns a multiplexer (i.e. a multidimensional wiggle), hence the *mwrite* operator before it:

 ```
-wiggletools apply meanI unit test/variableStep.bw test/fixedStep.bw
+wiggletools mwrite_bg - apply meanI stddevI unit test/variableStep.bw test/fixedStep.bw
 ```

+For convenience, if the *apply* operator is used in a context which expects a standard unidimensional wiggle, it is transformed into one.
+In particular, if you computed multiple statistics in parallel as above, only the first is retained.

 * Apply and Paste

 This is a convenience wrapper around the above function: it reads the regions directly from a Bed file, then prints out each line of the file, with the resulting statistic appended at the end of the line.
-This is useful to keep identifiers and other metadata contained in the same file as the results:
+This is useful to keep identifiers and other metadata contained in the same file as the results.
+Note that the *mwrite* operator is unnecessary in this case:

 ```
 wiggletools apply_paste output_file.txt meanI test/overlapping.bed test/fixedStep.bw